Career, Salary and Education Information

 Many workers clean and maintain animal housing areas every day.
 On dairy farms, animal farmworkers operate milking machines.

-Agricultural workers’ work can be difficult.
+Agricultural workers' jobs can be difficult.
 To harvest fruits and vegetables by hand, workers frequently bend and crouch.
 They also lift and carry crops and tools that may be heavy.

-Agricultural work can be dangerous.
-Agricultural workers risk exposure to pesticides sprayed on crops or plants.
-Exposure can be minimal, however, if workers follow appropriate safety procedures.
-Tractors and other farm machinery can cause serious injuries, so workers must be constantly alert.
-Agricultural workers who work directly with animals risk being bitten or kicked.
+Agricultural work may be dangerous.
+Although agricultural workers may be exposed to pesticides applied on crops or plants, the risk is minimized if workers follow safety procedures.
+Tractors and other farm machinery may cause serious injuries, so workers must stay alert.
+Additionally, agricultural workers who deal directly with animals risk being bitten, kicked, or stung.

-Many agricultural workers have seasonal work schedules.
-Seasonal workers typically work longer periods during planting or harvesting times or when animals must be sheltered and fed.
+Many agricultural workers have seasonal schedules.
+Seasonal schedules typically include longer periods of work during planting or harvesting or when animals must be sheltered and fed.